 Noncontrolling Interest.
-We own 68 percent of Hansgrohe SE at both December 31, 2015 and 2014.
-The aggregate noncontrolling interest, net of dividends, at December 31, 2015 and 2014 has been recorded as a component of equity on our consolidated balance sheets.
+We owned 68 percent of Hansgrohe SE at both December 31, 2016 and 2015.
+The aggregate noncontrolling interest, net of dividends, at December 31, 2016 and 2015 has been recorded as a component of equity on our consolidated balance sheets.